 In 2019, AfroBarometer released its full Round 7 dataset.
 For the first time, this mighty public good included a question on respect.
-From 2016-2018, they asked 45,823 in 34 countries ‘In general, when dealing with public officials, how much do you feel that they treat you with respect?’
+Between 2016 and 2018, they asked 45,823 people in 34 countries: ‘In general, when dealing with public officials, how much do you feel that they treat you with respect?’
 Extending our analysis, we also looked at another dataset.
 Twaweza’s Sauti za Wananchi series regularly polls a panel of East Africans on social issues.
-In 2018, they asked 1680 Kenyans ‘In your opinion, do leaders in your community put enough effort into being respectful?’
+In 2018, they asked 1,680 Kenyans: ‘In your opinion, do leaders in your community put enough effort into being respectful?’

 We conducted a series of exploratory analyses on the relationship between this question and a whole bunch of other items.
 These, we hope, can help us generate new hypotheses for later studies.
 They can’t do more than that – we are reporting associations, without multiple hypothesis corrections.
-All we can hope is that they might prod us in the right direction, in designing future studies!
+All we can hope is that they might prod us in the right direction when designing future studies.

 Place matters?
 Afrobarometer responses to ‘In general, when dealing with public officials, how much do you feel that they treat you with respect?’ by country

 We find similar results in the Twaweza dataset.
 Here there is some limited association between both language and region, and believing that leaders in your community do not put enough effort into being respectful (x2=.3 and x2=.26, both p=<0.001).
 The region result was principally driven by respondents in the North East of Kenya, many more of whom felt their leaders did not put enough effort into being respectful than would be expected had the two variables been independent.

 Place matters in Kenya?
 Twaweza responses to ‘In your opinion, do leaders in your community put enough effort into being respectful?’ by region